 Everything you need to know is in the Web Accessibility course in Canvas.
+The Web Accessibility site on the LPC Online Learning site is also helpful.

 Web Accessibility - Canvas

 Styles

 - Use styles in Rich Content Editor.
 Also use Numbered list and Bullet list tools. - Tables take extra work